Guruvayoor Ambalanadayil

-Guruvayoor Ambalanadayil is a 2024 Indian Malayalam-language slapstick comedy film directed by Vipin Das, written by Deepu Pradeep and jointly produced by Prithviraj Productions and E4 Entertainment.
+Guruvayoor Ambalanadayil is a 2024 Indian Malayalam-language comedy film directed by Vipin Das, written by Deepu Pradeep and jointly produced by Prithviraj Productions and E4 Entertainment.
 The film stars Prithviraj Sukumaran, Basil Joseph, Nikhila Vimal and Anaswara Rajan.
 The story revolves around a marriage happening at Guruvayur Temple and a friendly bonding between Anandan and Vinu, two soon-to-be brothers-in-law.

 The film was released on 16 May 2024, and received positive reviews from critics, praising the cast performances (especially Prithviraj Sukumaran, Basil Joseph, Nikhila Vimal and Anaswara Rajan), humour, music, story, visuals, and climax and emerged as a commercial success at the box office, becoming as one of the highest-grossing Malayalam films of all time and 7th highest grossing Malayalam film of 2024.

 Plot

 Vinu Ramachandran is a young executive working in Dubai.
 He is engaged to Anjali and forms a close acquaintance with her brother, Anandan, who works as a plant manager at a factory in Jamshedpur.
-It has been five years since Vinu's breakup with his ex-girlfriend, Parvathy but he still isn't able to move-on.
+It has been five years since Vinu's breakup with his ex-girlfriend, Parvathy but he still hasn't been able to move on.
 Anandan coaches Vinu in overcoming his feelings of betrayal.
 However, Anandan is also not leading a perfectly happy life, as he is temporarily separated from his wife who is also named Parvathy, after an anonymous letter slandering her had arrived to Anandan.
-Vinu, who now considers Anandan as the brother he never had, he takes it upon himself to ensure happiness in Anandan's life as well and helps him to reunite with Parvathy.
+Vinu, who now considers Anandan as the brother he never had, takes it upon himself to ensure happiness in Anandan's life and helps him reunite with Parvathy.

-However, things go haywire when Vinu and Anandan meet in-person for the first time as it turns out that the Parvathy in both of their lives happens to be the same person.
-This causes a rift in their cordial relationship.
-Initially, Vinu tries to stop the wedding due to the awkward situation with the help of his friends.
-He enlists his colleague Kunjunni's help as well to stop the wedding, but Kunjunni backs out since Anandan is his friend from school as well, and he doesn't want to get involved.
+However, things go haywire when Vinu and Anandan meet in-person for the first time as it turns out that the Parvathy in both of their lives is the same person.
+Initially, Vinu tries to stop the wedding due to the awkward situation with the help of his friends, his brother and his colleague Kunjunni.
+However, Kunjunni backs out since Anandan is his friend from school, and he doesn't want to get involved.
 Later Vinu, after talking with Anjali, realizes their happiness is what matters, and decides to proceed with the wedding.
 Meanwhile, Anandan learns that Vinu's ex-girlfriend is his own wife.
-He thinks that the love letter which was sent to Parvathy was sent by Vinu.
-He immediately sets out to stop the wedding.
+Thinking that the love letter sent to Parvathy was sent by Vinu, he immediately sets out to stop the wedding.